Marie Yovanovitch says Trump's Helsinki press conference with Putin was so 'disastrous' that she couldn't finish eating her french fries

 - Donald Trump45th President of the United States

-Trump's former Ukraine ambassador writes that she lost her appetite while watching his 2018 presser with Putin.
+Marie Yovanovitch wrote that she lost her appetite while watching Trump's 2018 presser with Putin.

-It was "a spectacle that left observers pondering the depths to which Trump had sunk in his pandering to Putin," Marie Yovanovitch writes.
+It was "a spectacle that left observers pondering the depths to which Trump had sunk," she wrote.

-She notes that those statements were made publicly, and "God only knows what Trump said" to Putin in private.
+"God only knows what Trump said" to Putin in private, the former Ukraine ambassador wrote.

 "It was quite a show, and as I watched the display of US sea power and leadership ...
 I was proud to be an American," the book says.